lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 It is well established that the role of a Certification Authority is to verify that the name and public key belong to the end entity prior to issuing a certificate.
-On a deeper inspection however, it is not entirely clear what security guarantees are lost if an end entity is able to obtain a certificate containing a public key that they do not possess the corresponding private key for.
+If an entity holding a private key obtains a certificate containing the corresponding public key issued for a different entity, can authenticate as the entity named in the certificate.
+This facilitates masquerading.
+It is not entirely clear what security guarantees are lost if an end entity is able to obtain a certificate containing a public key that they do not possess the corresponding private key for.
 There are some scenarios, described as "forwarding attacks" in Appendix A of [Gueneysu], in which this can lead to protocol attacks against a naively-implemented sign-then-encrypt protocol, but in general it merely results in the